Land Use vs Watershed Management Degrees

 Where are our watershed wisdom providers going to come from?
 Experience is showing that wise water management is key to the success of a civilization, since water is at the center of physical, community, and economic health.
 We can't live or conduct business without it.

 When we destroy a watershed, we hurt the environment, all other living things, our work, and ourselves.
 This is happening now all over the world, including California's San Joaquin Valley and Louisiana's New Orleans area with floods, droughts, and land subsidence.
 Land use planning skills are no longer enough when it comes to deciding where and how to build and where not to, but considering them is a start.

 Land Use Planning Careers

-Land use planning is a well established discipline that has focused on allocating land based on dominion.
+Land use planning is a well established discipline that focuses on allocating land based on dominion.
 Who has the most "right" to use it?
-What will contribute most to (human) economic growth?
+What will contribute most to economic growth?
 Except in extreme cases, Nature's needs are seldom considered.

-Because the practice of land use planning is integral to many jobs, to some degree, this would be a worthy discipline to take on.
+Because the practice of land use planning is integral to many jobs, to some degree, this would be a worthy discipline to study.
 Let's consider the types of jobs available to a land use planner.

 The most obvious job available as a Land Use Planner is in city, county, or state planning departments.
 With the decline of land and water quality everywhere, the value of this job is starting to gain recognition.
 However, other industries also use land use planning types of skills.
-In the following sections, you will see some of the decisions land use planners have to make in different types of jobs.
+In the following sections, you will see different types of land use planner jobs and some of the decisions they have to make.